Hamilton cycles in random geometric graphs: Proof of Theorem Proof of Theorem 1

 Now, let $y$ be any square with $\ell_\infty$ distance $c/5$ from $x$.
-The square $y$ cannot be in $N$ since then $x$ would be in $N_c$.
-Therefore, $y$ cannot be a neighbour of any square in $A$ since then it would be in $A$ and, since $x$ and $y$ are joined in $\widehat G$, $x$ would be in $A$; i.e., $y$ is also a far square.
-Hence, $x$ and $y$ are both far squares with $\ell_\infty$ distance $c/5$ which contradicts Lemma~\ref{l:far}.
+The square $y$ cannot be~in $N$ since then $x$ would be in $N_c$.
+Therefore, $y$ cannot be a neighbor of any square in $A$ since then it would be in $A$ and, since $x$ and $y$ are joined in $\widehat G$, $x$ would be in $A$; that is, $y$ is also a far square.
+Hence, $x$ and $y$ are both far squares with $\ell_\infty$ distance $c/5$ which contradicts Lemma~\ref{l:far}. ~ \end{pf}